Electroweak phase transition and gravitational waves in a two-component dark matter model

 After having studied DM phenomenology and electroweak phase transition of our two-component DM model in the previous sections, we will now concentrate on the question of whether it is feasible to correctly reproduce the known features of DM and first order phase transition at the same time.
 On the DM side, we have relic density constraint as well as the upper bound of DM-Nucleon cross section obtained in direct detection experiments.
 On the other hand, we are looking for strong first order phase transition which leads to GW production at the early Universe.
 Obviously, the above requirements will impose constraints on the parameter space of the model, which is the subject of the present section.

-In order to obtain the parameter space consistent with DM relic density (see eq.~(\ref{3-6})) and direct detection constraint (see eq.~(\ref{3-14})), we scan over four independent parameters of the model, i.e., $ M_S, M_V, g, \, \text{and} \, \, \lambda _{\phi S}$.
-To do so, regarding the strong constraint on DM-Nucleon cross section, we first obtain $ \overline{\lambda} $ using the following equation
+In order to obtain the parameter space consistent with DM relic density (see eq.~(\ref{3-6})) and direct detection constraint (see eq.~(\ref{3-15})), we should scan over four independent parameters of the model, i.e., $ M_S, M_V, g, \, \text{and} \, \, \lambda _{\phi S}$.
+To do so, regarding the strong constraint on DM-Nucleon cross section, we first obtain $ \overline{g} $ and $ \overline{\lambda}$ using the following equations